aya-rs/book/docs/book/start/hello-xdp.md

 1. Here's our main entry point
 1. `include_bytes_aligned!()` copies the contents of the BPF ELF object file at the compile time
-1. `Bpf::load()` reads the BPF ELF object file contents from the output of the previous command, creates any maps, performs BTF relocations
+1. `Ebpf::load()` reads the BPF ELF object file contents from the output of the previous command, creates any maps, performs BTF relocations
 1. We extract the XDP program
 1. And then load it in to the kernel